tfausak/tfausak.github.io/_posts/2011-10-27-be-productive-use-screen.md

 ---
-title: 'Be Productive: Use Screen'
+title: 'Be productive: use screen'
 ---

 My development machine exists in "the cloud", so to speak.
 At